 What happens if your new shoes just don’t work out for you?
 There’s a Facebook group for that!
 Try the Minimal Shoes Buy/Sell/Trade group to see if someone can take them off your hands.

 If you’re new to minimal shoes, doing your exercises is a big deal.
 You can injure yourself if you transition too fast or if you walk a lot on paved surfaces.
 Be kind to yourself, listen to your body, and do your exercises!
-Try my free 5 week email course if you need some help with this!
+Try my free Free Your Feet program if you need some help with this!

 There might actually be a bricks-and-mortar store where you try buying minimal shoes in real life.
-Here’s a quick list of places I’ve found out about – but if you know of one I missed, please let me know in the comments!
+Here’s a quick list of places I’ve found out about – but if you know of one I missed, please let me know!

 Cool East Market – sells Xero, Tabi, minimal Japanese rainboots, and more.
 Online store as well.